5 Friendliest Hamster Breeds: Pictures, Facts, & History

 Hamsters make excellent little furry pets and are easy to care for.
 They don’t require much room, and most tolerate being held once they trust you.
 They can even be excellent pets for children once a child learns how to gently handle the hamster and learn respectable boundaries.

-There are over 20 hamster breeds in existence, with five domesticated species being the most commonly kept as pets, which also happen to be the friendliest.
-In this article, we’ll list the five friendliest hamster breeds to help you make the best decision for you and your family.
+There are over 20 hamster species in existence, with five species being the most commonly kept as pets, which also happen to be the friendliest.
+In this article, we’ll list the five friendliest hamster species to help you make the best decision for you and your family.

 The 5 Friendliest Hamster Breeds

-The Syrian hamster, also known as the Djungarian hamster, is considered the friendliest hamster breed.
-Also known as the Golden hamster, the Syrian hamster is also the largest breed you can own as a pet, averaging 5–7 inches in length with a height of 6–8 inches.
+The Syrian hamster is considered by many as the friendliest hamster breed.
+Also known as the Golden hamster, the Syrian hamster is also the largest species you can own as a pet, averaging 5–7 inches in length.
 They are easy to tame, quirky, and curious creatures.
-They are comfortable being held, which has earned the breed the nickname of “teddy bear hamster.”
-The Syrian hamster is the most popular hamster to own, and they are also excellent for beginner hamster owners due to their docile nature.
+They are comfortable being held, which in part has earned the species the nickname of “teddy bear hamster.”
+The Syrian hamster is the most popular hamster, and they are also excellent for beginner hamster owners due to their docile nature.

 Syrian hamsters do best living alone.
 They are territorial and do not tolerate having a cage mate despite their friendliness toward humans.
-They are nocturnal and are active during nighttime hours.
+They are nocturnal and are usually most active during nighttime hours.

 Origin: | Deserts of Northern China and Mongolia |